engineyard/ey-docs/pages/add-redis-to-your-application.md

 as a data structure server since keys can contain strings, hashes, lists, sets and sorted sets.

-Getting Redis working on AppCloud is not as daunting a task as it may seem.
+Getting Redis working on Cloud is not as daunting a task as it may seem.
 It's as easy as bundling the [Redis gem](http://rubygems.org/gems/redis) gem into your application.

 ## Install the Redis Gem

-The easiest way to add Redis to your Ruby application on AppCloud is to:
+The easiest way to add Redis to your Ruby application on Cloud is to:

 * Add the Redis gem to your gemfile gem 'redis'
 * Install the Redis gem using bundler from your development machine bundle install
-* Deploy your application to AppCloud
+* Deploy your application to Cloud

 ## Redis Version